getsandbox/worker-cli/Readme.md

 ### Dependencies

-* _Java 8 Update 20 or Update 25_ - important! you actually might not have this, Update 25 is recommended, after this behaviour becomes unstable.
+* _Java 8 Update 72_ - important! you actually might not have this.
 * Mac or Linux

 ### Operating System